 Are there other countries that allow same-sex marriage?

 Whilst the Netherlands was the first country in the world that legalised gay marriage, it certainly was not the last.
 Currently, gay marriage is legal in over 25 countries and counting.

-Same-sex couples and children
+Same-sex couples and children in the Netherlands

-There is, however, an important difference for same-sex couples wishing to formalise their union in the Netherlands when it comes to children:
+Please note that there is an important difference for same-sex couples wishing to formalise their union in the Netherlands when it comes to children: